By Dennis L. Dahlke

 Read Recent Articles:

-• The Forest for the Trees: What whitetail hunters need to know about forest habitat.
-This article was published in the November 2010 edition of Buckmasters Whitetail Magazine.
+This article was published in the October 2012 edition of Buckmasters Whitetail Magazine.
 Subscribe today to have Buckmasters delivered to your home.